cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-alter-index.md

 ## Compatibility

-`ALTER INDEX` is a Greenplum Database extension to the SQL standard.
+`ALTER INDEX` is a Cloudberry Database extension to the SQL standard.

 ## See Also